 We are party to litigation that we consider routine and incidental to our business.
-We do not currently expect the results of any of these litigation matters to have a material adverse effect on our business, results of operations or financial condition.
+We do not currently expect the results of any of these litigation matters to have a material adverse effect on our business, results of operations, financial condition, or cash flows.